116 Articles for 'Other'

 Yet another interesting, "only possible in Korea" story.
 For those who didn't know, Seoul is pretty famous for its healthy (or almost unhealthy?) dose of night life.
 Recently, a civil organization called Citizen's Movement for No Prostitution published "escort businesses map" of Gangnam Gu, southern part of Seoul.

-Apparently, Google is not the only company that announced plan for launching a new OS.
+Apparently, Google is not the only company that .
 Just a day before the "nuclear bomb" news about the Chrome OS, Tmax, a Korean software company, unveiled (link Korean) a demo version of their new OS called none other than "Tmax Window".

 Tmax Window is squarely aiming to become Korea's Microsoft Windows fighter.
 The promise: Works just like Microsoft Windows, but the price is half.
 During the product demo, Tmax ran Starcraft game and Microsoft Office on its Tmax Window.
 The applications somehow ran, but there were still many rough edges and glitches, participants witnessed.
 Tmax Window will go on sale in November this year.